unchain-tech/UNCHAIN-projects/docs/AVAX-AMM/en/section-3/lession-1_implementing-frontend-setting.md

 ![](/images/AVAX-AMM/section-3/3_1_3.png)

-If successful, you should now see `Avalanche Fuji C-Chain` in your network list.
+If successful, you will now see `Avalanche Fuji C-Chain` in your network list.

 ![](/images/AVAX-AMM/section-3/3_1_4.png)